 Metro: Puerta de Toledo (Green Line, L5) plus 5 minutes walk.

-I know that men don't like shopping, but in Madrid I'm sure they will be tempted.
+I know that most men don't like shopping, but in Madrid they may well be tempted.
 If you're after young and trendy styles head for Chueca, or something more conservative is more your thing try one of the big department stores like El Corte Ingles.

-Shopping in Madrid doesn't have to be expensive, and there are details on this page on how to find Madrid's most famous market to get some real bargains.
-After a day scouring the shops, you'll need to rest!
+Shopping here doesn't have to be expensive, and there are details on this page on how to find Madrid's most famous market to get some bargains.
+After a day scouring the shops, you'll need to rest.